 Overseeing EHS performance across your organizations and global facilities is crucial.
 Before, EHS was mainly about how well one organization performed within its boundaries but the landscape has shifted in the past decades.
 We've conducted interviews with clients across a diverse array of industries, including textile, automotive, FMCG, and pharmaceuticals.
 When asked about the most pressing Environment, Health, and Safety (EHS) concerns in their workplaces, the overwhelming majority identified issues related to packaging, warehousing, and logistics as their top three challenges.

-An overview of the supply chain EHS risks
+An overview of supply chain EHS risks

 As EHS regulations and standards continue to evolve and expand, there arises a critical necessity to prioritize the management of safety performance across the entire supply chain.
 Merely tracking EHS performance within the organization is no longer sufficient.
 Numerous prominent examples in recent years have emphasized this paradigm shift.
 However, many global manufacturers still grapple with the challenge of extending visibility of EHS performance beyond their organization and into their supply chain.
 Despite these challenges, understanding the risk factors contributing to global supply chain safety risks is imperative for effective mitigation strategies.